List of Quibi original programming

 Quibi was an over-the-top American short-form streaming platform that generated content for viewing on mobile devices.
 To capitalize on mobile viewing specifically, Quibi provided "quick bites" of content that can be viewed in under 10 minutes, and the content utilized "Turnstyle" technology in order to dynamically switch between portrait and landscape viewing formats.
-On October 21, 2020, Quibi announced that it was shutting down, leaving the fate of its original programming in question.
-It was shut down on December 1, 2020.
+The platform was only operational for six months, from April 6 to December 1, 2020.
+After shutdown Quibi's entire library of programming, including those that were not released yet, were acquired by Roku for The Roku Channel.

+Content

 Quibi's content fell into three main categories: